 A little balsa glider with a good yield

 To build a paper, cardboard or balsa glider is not difficult.
-Many Web
+Many

-fly very far.
-It rather gracefully falls to the ground.
-Some
+generally does not fly very far.
+It rather gracefully falls to the

-plans of that glider.
+page proposes the plans of that glider.
 I will try to explain the

 rules I followed to build it.
 The exact shape of the glider doesn't

 matter.
-What matters is to understand the rules and reasonings behind
+What matters is to understand the rules and reasoning behind

 and to be able to adapt them to other shapes and purposes.
 The

 explanations assume you have an elementary knowledge

 of toy gliders aerodynamics.
 If you want some insight in

 flight physics then maybe try this page: Basics of toy glider physics.

 Here are drawings of the glider:

 The Wing span is 300 mm.
 The Wing chord is 50 mm.
 The wing is made

 out of a 2 mm balsa plate (fibers parallel with the span).
 The wing

 incidence is about 7°.
 The leading edge of the wing is made round

 while the upper side of the trailing edge is sandpapered:

 The front of the vertical mast has a height of 10 mm.
-The rear of the
+The rear of

+front of the body.
 (Jeffrey Reed pointed out that these measures

 actually yield an incidence of 7.97°, which is 8°.
 You will be

 closer to 7° if you use a height of 4 mm instead of 3 mm at the rear

 of the vertical mast.
 The ideal height would be 3.86 mm...)

 The body is a 250 mm rod of 3 x 3 mm pine